foldda/charian/README.md

 ## The product - Charian

-Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDX operations practical, simple, and intuitive[^6].
-For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) for "data packing", without having to pre-establish and maintain a rigid data model or schema.
+The **Rda class** and the **IRda interface** from Charian API are designed to make object serialization practical, simple, and intuitive.
+For object serialization, a client only needs to do "data packing and unpacking" using a provided generic container object, without having to establish and maintain a rigid data model or schema for each and every special cases.

-[^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-In summary, Charian is not just another data encoder or object serializer, but an **enabling technology of a new way of data communication**.
+But indeed, Charian is not just another data encoder or object serializer, but an **enabling technology of a new way of data communication**.
 By making cross-program data exchange simpler and more flexible, Charian allows for building a "post-office-like" data exchange eco-system through which more programs and devices can connect and work collaboratively like never before.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)